mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 - **Values**: `LEAST_CURRENT_OPERATIONS`, `ADAPTIVE_ROUTING`, `LEAST_BEHIND_MASTER`, `LEAST_ROUTER_CONNECTIONS`, `LEAST_GLOBAL_CONNECTIONS`
 - **Default**: `LEAST_CURRENT_OPERATIONS`

-This option controls how the readwritesplit router chooses the slaves it connects to and how the load balancing is done.
-The default behavior is to route read queries to the slave server with the lowest amount of ongoing queries i.e.
+This option controls how the readwritesplit router chooses the replicas it connects to and how the load balancing is done.
+The default behavior is to route read queries to the replica server with the lowest amount of ongoing queries i.e.
 `LEAST_CURRENT_OPERATIONS`.

 The option syntax: